Belle is our dreamboat, beautiful 1965 Redball Heidelberg Windmill that can twirl and whirl and crank out some serious paper.

 And, as she is a more modern gal, she self-feeds the paper with grace and some serious air power.
 So, basically, she’s a beauty and a beast!

-Old Girl was our first press baby!
+Old Girl was our very first press and has a very special place in our hearts!

 She’s our go-to girl for blind impressions and anytime we need a little help with creasing & scoring.